 The Audit Committee shall meet at least twice a year.
-5 meetings were held during the Year.
+Four meetings were held during the Year.
 The minutes of the Audit Committee meetings were tabled to the Board for noting and for action by the Board where appropriate.
 The attendance of each member is set out as follows:

-Number of meetings

-Name of members attended/held
+Name of members Number of meetings attended/held

-Dr. Wong Wing Kuen, Albert (Chairman) 5/5
+Dr. Wong Wing Kuen, Albert (Chairman) 4/4

-Mr. Zheng Zhen 5/5
+Mr. Zheng Zhen (resigned on 27 October 2022) 2/4

+Mr. Gao Zhaoyuan (appointed on 27 October 2022) N/A

-Mr. Zhang Jian 5/5
+Mr. Zhang Jian 3/4

-Dr. Xia Xiaoning 5/5
+Dr. Xia Xiaoning 4/4

+Ms. Yang Lai Sum, Lisa 4/4